-Unless you’re off motorhome skiing, the best time to visit the Pyreneeshiking is between May and October.
-Much earlier or later and there will be snow at 2,000m which will hinder some of the hiking and wild camping opportunities and may require you to fit snow chains to your motorhome or car.
+The best time to visit for Pyrenees hiking is between May and October.
+Much earlier or later and there will be snow above 2,000m which will hinder some of the hiking and wild camping opportunities, and may require you to fit snow chains to your motorhome or car.

-July and August will be very busy with families hiking the easier trails and if you prefer camp sites to wild camping, you may well need to book in advance.
+July and August will be very busy with families hiking the easier trails.
+If you prefer camp sites to wild camping, you may well need to book in advance.

-What Kit Do You Need for a Pyrenees Hiking?
+What Kit Do You Need for Pyrenees Hiking?

 - Sturdy boots or as a minimum, approach shoes.

 - A good rucksack able to carry additional clothing and lunch, of course!
 We both carry Osprey rucksacks, the ladies model is this one, which is large enough but not too heavy even when full.
-The larger rucksack, like this is perfect for all the additional camera and drone kit we carry when hiking.
+Phil carries a 30 litre rucksack, perfect for all the additional camera and drone kit we take when hiking.

 - A thermal layer as well as a windproof and waterproof jacket.
 Take these with you every time you hike, the weather in any mountains is unpredictable and you may be grateful of an extra layer when you stop for lunch.

-- Walking trousers for cooler days.
+- Walking trousers or hiking leggings for cooler days.
 We much prefer to hike in shorts (who doesn’t!), but trousers are better if it’s cooler at altitude.